eegg/school-policies-and-procedures/src/nutrition.rst

 ^^^^^^^^^^^^^^^^^^^^

 * Before a child starts to attend the setting, we find out from parents their children's dietary needs and preferences, including any allergies.
-* We record information about each child's dietary needs in his registration record and parents sign the record to signify that it is correct.
+* Parents record information about each child's dietary needs in his registration record and parents sign the record to signify that it is correct.
 * We regularly consult with parents to ensure that our records of their children's dietary needs are up-to-date.
   Parents sign the up-dated record to signify that it is correct.
 * We display current information about individual children's dietary needs so that all staff and volunteers are fully informed about them.
 * We implement systems to ensure that children receive only food and drink that is consistent with their dietary needs and preferences.
-* We take care not to provide food containing nuts or nut products and are especially vigilant where we have a child who has a known allergy to nuts.
+* We take care not to provide food containing nuts or nut products and are especially vigilant where we have a child who has any known allergy.
 * Staff must:

  * show sensitivity in providing for children's diets and allergies